DyutideeptaB/Cognition_Bytes_by_Dyutideepta/Project/planetary-feature-detection/index.md

 - Grad-CAM visualisation

 ### Impact
-> MATLAB application to reduce time and effort for preprocessing the spectral image data is fully adaptable for similar datasets across domains.
+> MATLAB application to reduce time and effort for preprocessing the spectral image data is fully adaptable for similar datasets across domains<br />
-> High-resolution gold-standard data created is available for free use to the community, usable for future missions.
+> High-resolution gold-standard data created is available for free use to the community, usable for future missions<br />
-> Deep/ Transfer learning pipelines are customisable and reproducible for specific cases.
+> Deep/ Transfer learning pipelines are customisable and reproducible for specific cases<br />
-> Prediction accuracies on KAGUYA image data for sinuous rille classification were >95% accuracy
+> Prediction accuracies on KAGUYA image data for sinuous rille classification were >95% accuracy<br />
 > Research presented at Max Planck Institute & European Lunar Symposium

 <div style="display: flex; justify-content: flex-start; align-items: center; max-width: 800px; margin: 10px auto; font-size: 0.95em;">